exercism/rust/concepts/references/about.md

 `0`
 `5`

-A value at any given time can have either one mutable reference or any number of immutable references to it, as exampled below
+A value at any given time can have either one mutable reference or any number of immutable references to it, as shown below

 ```rust
 fn add_five(counter: &mut i32) {